Please read carefully & thoroughly.

 No auditions are scheduled at this time.
 Please contact Pastor Paul Ryan if you would like to arrange an audition time..

 What will I need to do to prepare for an audition?

 - Prepare the song “The Stand” by using this lead sheet or by ear using this link.
 Please follow the instructions for your voice or instrument listed here.

 - Be ready to play or sing one or two songs on the spot.
 All musicians need to be able to play or sing “by ear” or by reading a lead sheet/chord chart.

 - Fill out the short application below, being sure to hit the submit button at the end.

 How will I find out how my audition went?

-After your audition we will contact you about the results of your audition.
+After your audition and questionnaire are completed we will contact you about the results of your audition.
 Please know that there are several factors involved in selecting team members, only one of which is musical competency.
 Many times, there simply isn’t a spot for your chosen instrument at this time.